Spin responses of a disordered helical superconducting edge under Zeeman field: Density and pairing correlation functions

 where

 In the superconducting PMH edge, the presence of disorder manifests itself in a nontrivial renormalization of correlation functions.
 This can be compared to the case of quantum wires like~\cite{Gangadharaiah2008,Sun2007} or exploring of magnetic orders in one dimensional conductors~\cite{Braunecker2015}.
 Within the RG framework, when the disorder operator resides at its marginal boundary in the regime of attractive interactions, the scaling dimensions of the charge- and spin-density wave operators are shifted by logarithmic factors.
-As a consequence, the power law exponents governing the decay of these correlations acquire logarithmic corrections, leading to a suppression of charge- and spin-density correlations along the transverse $y$ and $z$ directions.
-Note that this effect takes place despite the interplay between the Zeeman-induced renormalization of the Fermi velocity and the spin-mixing phase embedded in the helical spinors, which enhances the strength of superconducting gap.
+As a consequence, the power law exponents governing the decay of these correlations acquire logarithmic corrections, leading to a suppression of charge- and spin-density correlations.
+Note that this effect takes place despite enhancing of the strength of superconducting gap by Zeeman field in the attractive regime.
 Therefore, while superconducting pairing remains relevant, the logarithmic corrections introduced by the marginal disorder substantially modify the scaling laws of density fluctuations and provide a distinct fingerprint in spin transport along the edge.
 In contrast, for pairing correlations, the same disorder operator induces positive logarithmic corrections, which enhance their stability and effectively reinforce the superconducting order.